The Disco Collective

 What we had to rethink

-Testing quickly showed that several early assumptions didn’t hold.
-Shoppers browsed first, used search only after they had direction, and needed more context before committing to a brand.
-Discounts helped reinforce interest but didn’t motivate exploration on their own.
+Shoppers browsed first, used search only after they had direction, and wanted context before committing.
+Discounts reinforced interest but didn't drive exploration on their own.

 Start with exploration